dguzenko/newdocs/docs/imagepro.md

 Displays a Gallery or Lightbox widget with the selected images.

-**Note:** In order to use this layout Widgetkit 1 should be installed.
+**Note:** In order to use this layout, Widgetkit 1 should be installed.

 #### Widgetkit 2

 Allows to displays various widgets, such as Slideshow, Gallery, Grid and others, with the selected images.

-You can find demos of different widgets [here](http://yootheme.com/demo/widgetkit/joomla/#widgets).
+You can find demo of different widgets [here](http://yootheme.com/demo/widgetkit/joomla/#widgets).

-**Note:** In order to use this layout Widgetkit 2 should be installed.
+**Note:** In order to use this layout, Widgetkit 2 should be installed.
 All widgets' configuration are made via WK2 dialog window.

 Customizations
 ==============